holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     sudo systemctl start monit.service # there's a stop and restart also.

-Now you can check the `status` of your Monit service again.
+You can check the `status` of your Monit service again.
 This shows terse runtime information about the units or PID you specify (monit.service in our case).

 {linenos=off, lang=bash}
     sudo systemctl status monit.service